Rajindra04/Virus-Variant-Calling-Pipeline/README.md

    pip install -r requirements.txt pip install .
    ```
-   Install Pip manually if not present and run the commands again
+   Install Pip manually if above commands does not work and run the commands again

 3. **Verify Tools**:
    Ensure all required tools are installed: